 * Other young donkeys were separated from their mothers in the wild or were sick and injured.
 The adults are brought in and later released if possible after their injuries are treated.
 But, they know where to come for water and food if they need it during our dry times.

 * Animals including deer, iguanas, dogs, chickens, hogs and ducks have been assisted as well with my willingness and know-how in providing for their care.
 Few options exist for these wild and domestic animals in need on this tiny Caribbean island.

 * Help with the morning feed at 8:30 or book a private tour of the corral at 10am.
 Please note the corral tours are not horseback rides.
 11am is the Daily Donkey, which is comprised of three fun activities with the donkeys.
 Accept the challenge of getting your donkey to cooperate!
 Fun for the whole family.

 * If coming by barge from St. Thomas for the horseback rides please don’t take the Big Red Barge who sells tickets online.
 Their last run is too early for us to get back from the ride with another half hour to Cruz Bay.
 The odd hour barge from Red Hook run by Love City Car Ferry is the best with their last run being 6:15pm.

 * If coming by taxi, island tours are also available, you can call one of these gentlemen to help you out.
 It’s best to call in the morning to make an arrangement.

 Kenny Marsh 340-244-9411

 * The bus is an easy way to get around, as well.
-It leaves 20 after the hour from both sides of the island.
-Meet at the Cruz Bay dock for this $1 ride, exact change required.
-Coral Bay is a half hour across island, it turns around at the end of my road where you’ll see my sign.
+It leaves 15 after every odd hour Monday – Friday beginning at 5:15 am and 15 minutes after the even hour back to Cruz Bay.
+Meet at the Cruz Bay dock for this one dollar ride, exact change required.
+Coral Bay is a half hour across island where the bus turns around at the end of my road, you’ll see my sign on the right.
 I’m the first drive on the right with the green gates.